emagarotto/AI-Native-Design-Patterns-ReadMe/README.md

 Every module has an **Export PNG** button that captures the Do/Don't panel as a `2x` resolution image with padding.
 A **Download All** button on each industry page exports all 10 modules in sequence.

+A **Download Implementation Guide** button on the hub page generates a self-contained HTML document covering all 110 modules across all 11 industries — with personas, contexts, and direct links.

 ---

 ## Design Notes

-- **Don't card** - red border, shows the failure mode and its real-world consequence
+- **Don't card** — red border, shows the failure mode and its real-world consequence
-- **Do card** - emerald border, shows the correct pattern with interactive UI where possible
+- **Do card** — emerald border, shows the correct pattern with interactive UI where possible
 - Color system uses neutral tones, blues, greens, ambers, and reds appropriate to each domain
 - 8px spacing grid throughout
 - Each module is fully self-contained with no shared state between modules